 writing to: The Australian Information Commissioner, GPO Box 5218, Sydney NSW 2001

-This policy was created with effect from 12 March 2014 to comply with the requirements of the Australian Privacy Principles.
+This policy was updated with effect from 11 October 2021 to comply with the requirements of the Australian Privacy Principles.